dscnsec/DSC-NSEC-Algorithms/1. Array/5%_mean/5%_mean.md

 **Difficulty: Easy**

 One of the tasks as a crewmate involves finding out the mean of N integers.
 But to make the task interesting, the Space Mission co-ordinator gave it a little twist.
-The new task involves calculating the mean of remaining integers after remiving the smallest 5% and largest 5% of the elements.
+The new task involves calculating the mean of remaining integers after removing the smallest 5% and largest 5% of the elements.
 Help the co-ordinator complete the task to reduce the chances of the impostors to win.

 ## Input

 - The first line of the input contains a single integer T denoting the number of test cases T. T test cases follow
 - The first line of each test case contains a single integer N
-- The next line contains N space generated integers
+- The next line contains N space separated integers

 ## Output